Neurosurgery Residency at Wayne State University

 - Detroit Receiving Hospital is our adult emergency and Level I trauma center; this hospital is the major center for neuro-critical care.

 - Our community-based hospital, Sinai-Grace Hospital, is a Level II trauma center.
 Training at this location includes general neurosurgery, specifically neurotrauma and complex spine instrumentation, with O-arm technology and stealth navigation.
-Sinai-Grace Hospital is also equipped with a neurointerventional suite for endovascualt procedures.
+Sinai-Grace Hospital is also equipped with a neurointerventional suite for endovascular procedures.

-The neurological surgery service is organized into multi-specialty care teams, with each neurosurgeon focusing on his/her practice in the following areas of clinical expertise: Cerebrovascular, Endovascular, Surgical Epilepsy, Functional and Restorative Neurosurgery, Neuro-oncology, Pediatric and Congenital Disorders, Neuroendocrine and Skull Base Disorders, Spinal Disorders, and Pain Management.
+The neurosurgery service is organized into multi-specialty care teams, with each neurosurgeon focusing on his/her practice in the following areas of clinical expertise: Cerebrovascular, Endovascular, Surgical Epilepsy, Functional and Restorative Neurosurgery, Neuro-oncology, Pediatric and Congenital Disorders, Neuroendocrine and Skull Base Disorders, Spinal Disorders, and Pain Management.
 In each area, neurosurgeons work closely with affiliated neurologists, oncologists, neuroradiologists, endocrinologists, psychiatrists, neuropathologists, and rehabilitation specialists to provide the best possible care for both simple and complex disorders of the brain and spine.

 It is expected that the physicians completing this program will be competent in the operative and non-operative care of patients in all areas that encompass neurosurgery.
-Neurological surgery includes treatment of adult and pediatric patients with disorders of the nervous system, including disorders of the brain, meninges, skull, and its blood supply including the extracranial carotid and vertebral arteries, disorders of the pituitary gland, disorders of the spinal cord, meninges and vertebral column, and disorders of the cranial and spinal nerves throughout their distribution.
+Neurosurgery includes treatment of adult and pediatric patients with disorders of the nervous system, including disorders of the brain, meninges, skull, and its blood supply including the extracranial carotid and vertebral arteries, disorders of the pituitary gland, disorders of the spinal cord, meninges and vertebral column, and disorders of the cranial and spinal nerves throughout their distribution.